RolandTi/shaarli-stack/README.md

 ![Screenshots of Shaarli Stack](screenshot_stack.png "Screenshots of Shaarli Stack")

-Currently Stack is only available for "dev" branch, but I'm gonna to make a 12.1 version
+Stack is available for both last and dev version of Shaarli.